 You have to stand/sit tall and avoid any kind of fidgeting.
-Along with an open and firm body posture, you should maintain constant eye-contact with the interviewer(s).
+Along with an open and firm body posture, ideally, maintain constant eye contact with the interviewer(s).

-Nerves can be dealt with easily if you think of the interview the way it is; a professional conversation, and not a personal interrogation.
+Nerves can be dealt with easily if you accept the interview for what it is; only a professional conversation to get to know if you fit the job, and not a personal interrogation.

-Retrospect the interview and try to find improvements in both your answers and its delivery for the next time.
+Retrospect the interview and try to find improvements in both your answers and their delivery at the time.

-Even if you are a highly skilled technician, without good communication skills, you wouldn’t survive the highly interactive modern work culture.
+Even if you are a highly skilled programmer, without good communication skills, you wouldn’t survive the highly interactive modern IT work culture.

 Experienced recruiters, especially at LiteBreeze aim to mentor those candidates who are willing to improve themselves at any cost.
-You could also review the article on 10 questions to ask an interviewer.
+You could additionally review another article on 10 questions to ask your interviewer.

 Find your silver lining

-No matter how bad the interview went, if you think about it, there could be some things that remained positive.
-Find out those things that went well in your interview and try to replicate them next time.
+No matter how bad the interview went, in hindsight, there will be some things that were positive.
+Find out those factors that went well in your interview and try to replicate them next time.

-These silver linings are probably your strong points that you can bend according to your will to cover for your weaknesses.
+These silver linings are probably your strengths that you can bend according to your will to balance your weaknesses.